An introduction to the English planning system

 Statutory Consultation Period

-Local planning authorities are bound by law to publicise new validated planning applications and other related consents by putting up a ‘site notice’ for a period of at least 21 days.
-This is to ensure neighbours and other interested parties are aware of the proposals.
-The notice must be visible and located on or near to the application site.
+Local planning authorities must publicise new validated applications by displaying a ‘site notice’ for at least 21 days.
+This ensures neighbours and interested parties are aware of the proposal.
+The notice must be clearly visible on or near the site.

-Alongside inviting neighbours and the public to review the application, local planning authorities must consult a range of different stakeholders known as Statutory Consultees.
-The full list of Statutory Consultees is set out in the Government’s Planning Practice Guidance.
+Local planning authorities also consult various stakeholders known as Statutory Consultees.
+The full list is available in the Government’s Planning Practice Guidance.

 Statutory Determination Period & the Decision

-Applications determined by planning committee may take longer than the statutory determination period as meetings are only held once or twice a month and members can only determine a small number of applications per meeting.
+Applications determined by planning committee may take longer.
+Committees meet only once or twice a month and can only review a small number of applications per meeting.

 What happens after a decision is made?